top of page

 Piling on extra layers and going for a jog in the heat of the day are not the only strategies for improving heat tolerance.
 Going to the sauna after exercise has been shown to boost endurance performance.
 A small cross-over study on male distance runners evaluated the effects of post exercise sauna on endurance performance.
 They concluded that sauna time can create a measurable increase in endurance performance, likely related to increased blood volume adaptations.

-HOW the Body Adapts:
+Heat Training: HOW the Body Adapts

 Research has found that heat acclimatization enables the body to better regulate temperature (thermoregulate) in heat, by increasing the efficiency of various thermoregulatory mechanisms.
 The mechanisms signaling your brain to slow down when the body temperature warms can become more precise, meaning they are not sending the warning signals to the brain as soon as they would for the un-heat trained athlete.